 - Do you have other pets?
 A cat perhaps, or sheep?
 While you can get your new dog used to other animals in the puppy socialization stage, you will need to consider a dog breed that will be happy around other animals.

 - Space.
-If you own a farm or have a large garden (and luckily, most New Zealand properties have some space) then you can go ahead and look at dog breeds that need plenty of room to run around.
-If you are on a top floor apartment, best to choose a dog that will be happy to use a dog door out to the balcony, walk to the school gates but then is more than happy go back home for a snooze!
+If you own a farm or have a large garden then you can go ahead and look at dog breeds that need plenty of room to run around.
+If you are on a top floor apartment, best to choose a dog that will be happy to use a dog door out to the balcony, walk to the school gates with the kids and then hop back home for a snooze!

 Enjoying This Post?
 Save It To Pinterest